Ay-slim/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 if the last digit is less than 6 and not 0: the string and is less than 6 and not 0 followed by a new line

+2-print_alphabet.py:
+Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
+You can only use one print function with string format You can only use one loop in your code
+You are not allowed to store characters in a variable You are not allowed to import any module

 3-print_alphabt.py:
 Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
 Print all the letters except q and e